Leadwerks/scpcb/README.md

 ## Replace Icon (optional)

 If you have Resource Hacker installed you can use it to change the program's icon from the default Blitz3D rocket icon to the SCP icon.
-If Resource Hacker is installed in the location "C:\Program Files (x86)\Resource Hacker" then you can just run ReplaceIcon.bat, and it should display a message that says "Success!".
+If Resource Hacker is installed in the location "C:\Program Files (x86)\Resource Hacker" then you can just run **ReplaceIcon.bat**, and it should display a message that says "Success!".

 ![](reshacker.png)